-At Triangle Spinal Decompression, we use the Triton® DTS™ Decompression System manufactured by the Chattanooga Group, the foremost manufacturer of physical medicine equipment.
+At Triangle Spinal Decompression, we use the Triton® DTS™ Decompression System manufactured by the Chattanooga Group, the foremost manufacturer of physical medicine technology.
 Our office has the state-of-the-art computerized 600 Series table which is one of the most technologically advanced units available.
 No other office has a more “sophisticated” spinal decompression system.
 In fact, the new Triton® System is so revolutionary that it won the Australian Design Award in the “Medical and Scientific” category.
 It is also the system that the University of Texas purchased for the treatment of its world-class athletes.
-We also selected the Triton® DTS systems due to its ability to treat both the neck and the low back.
+We also selected the Triton® DTS systems due to its ability to treat both neck and the low back issues

 How is Spinal Decompression Therapy different from traditional traction?